 For example, a pattern could match an entity such as a credit card number or email address.
 Such a pattern could be assigned to a rule to match entities in unstructured data such as a word processing document, text file, PDF document, or spreadsheet.
 Reveal provides patterns for several types of sensitive information, such as credit card numbers, social security numbers, and email addresses.
 For information regarding extending the list, see Creating patterns.

-By default, Reveal features Trends boards that provide data visualization of Reveal concepts.
+Reveal features Trends boards that provide data visualization of Reveal concepts.

 The Reveal board features visualizations that show the status of Reveal components on endpoints in an environment and provides visibility into any areas of Reveal that require remediation.
 Additionally, the Reveal status board shows real time and historical statistics concerning rule matches on endpoints.
 The following panels are in the Reveal board: